Lucab95/ETH-global-Melanoma-pred/README.md

 - Improving the model's accuracy and efficiency.
 - Enhancing the web interface.
 - Expanding the dataset with more diverse image samples.

-For more details on how to contribute, please refer to the [contributing guidelines](CONTRIBUTING.md).